horakmx/sudokumx-c/BoardData.md

 ```

 ## BU__digits

 **Input**
-DIGITS_OFFSETTED (number 0-9) - represents bit position
+- DIGITS_OFFSETTED (number 0-9) - represents bit position

 **Output**
-bitmap - NULL / 0000000010 - 1000000000
+- bitmap - NULL / 0000000010 - 1000000000

 **Description**

 This is complementary map to BU__bitPositions

 Used typically for iterating through 1-9 and instantly translating to map with lowest possible instructions

 Then this map is used for binary operation

 **Example**

 How to know that 6th bit is set in this number (bitmap): 0110111100 ?

 number & BU__digits(6) => False (0) or True (>0)

+**Code:**
 ```c
 static CONST unsigned short BU__digits[DIGITS_OFFSETTED] = { 00, 2, 4, 8, 16, 32, 64, 128, 256, 512 };
 ```

 ## BU__bitPositions

 **Input**
-PREPARED_BIT_TO_DIGIT (number 0-512) - represents bitmap 0000000000-1000000000
+- PREPARED_BIT_TO_DIGIT (number 0-512) - represents bitmap 0000000000-1000000000

 **Output**
-confirmation - which single! bit (position) is set
+- confirmation - which single! bit (position) is set

 **Description**

-Used typically for detection on which single position is specific number available for instant-solving
+Used typically for detection on which single position is specific number available for instant-solving.
 Or could be used for detection which candidate (1,2,3,4,5,6,7,8,9) is only possible in specific position

 **Example**
 ```
 num  =>   bitmap   =>  confirmation about single bit position